-We use the power of kindness, hopes, dreams and optimism to reduce negativity discipline issues and the dropout rate by increasing student engagement.
+Using the power of kindness, hopes, dreams and optimism, our focus is reducing negativity, discipline issues, and the dropout rate by increasing student engagement.

 MISSION: Engage students in simple culture-builder service projects that empower students with new tools to build relationships and transform school culture of kindness, gratitude, and optimism.